calmk/PWC-PowerBI-Virtual-Case-Experience/Task 3: Customer Retention/README.md

 **Color:** Datacamp palette

 # Analysis and Insights
-The purpose of this dashboard is served as self-exploratory for managers, but I still note some highlighted point that I recognize below:
+The purpose of this dashboard is to serve as self-exploratory for managers, but I still note some highlighted points that I recognize below:

 - Month-to-Month contracts, lack of online security and tech support, and issues with Fiber Optic service are some of the reasons for customer churn.
 - Only 16% of the customers are senior citizens, with almost double the churn rate compared to younger customers.